ftrackhq/integrations/doc/developing/customise.rst

 Customise
 *********

-IDE
-***

-Internally at ftrack we successfully use PyCharm as our bespoked main developement tool.
-Visual Studio would be our second editor of choice, which enables additional free remote debugging against DCC:s/Maya.

-Source Code Management
-**********************

-It is possible to edit the code and configurations directly without and SCM, but that will make it very complicated to download and merge in new Framework releases as they are announced.

-The recommended way of doing this is to create your own repositories and then sync in changes from ftrack by setting adding a remote pointer to our GitHub repositories.
-This process is described in detail within the :ref:`tutorial`.

-Customisation notes
-*******************

 Here follows some general customisations guidelines on each Framework module.

 ftrack-connect-pipeline
 -----------------------

-Generally you will never need to touch the core module in order to customize your pipeline, the most common addon would in case be a custom engine providing new functionality to the Framework.
+Generally you will never need to touch the core module in order to customise your pipeline, the most common addon would in case be a custom engine providing new functionality to the Framework.
 Another case would be providing shared integration utility code that can be used across all DCC applications and definition plugins.